 It’s the expansion and contraction that opens up small cracks into large cracks and large cracks into holes in the driveway.

 The sealer is designed to fill these minor cracks as they generate over time.

 You’ll need compact this mixture into the hole to prevent any settling after it cures.

-Price difference: DIY Asphalt Sealing vs. Hiring Someone
+Price Difference: DIY Asphalt Sealing vs. Hiring Someone

-This year I purchased two large buckets of Canadian Tire’s own asphalt driveway sealer in a matte finish called Armor Coat.
+This year I purchased two large buckets of Canadian Tire’s asphalt driveway sealer in a matte finish called Armor Coat.

-The result was good and it cured within the three hours that it said and has cured to a flawless finish.
+The result was good, and it cured within the three hours that it said and has cured to a flawless finish.

 The difference between the two products from Canadian tire is the price.